Update: NTSB at Moab site of plane crash that killed North Dakota state senator, his wife, 2 children | Gephardt Daily

 In a Monday afternoon news conference, National Transportation Safety Board investigator Fabian Salazar said his agency is investigating on scene, as are representatives from the Federal Aviation Administration and Piper Aircrafts.

-“The NTSB would like to extend his condolences to the families and friends who are affected by this accident,” Salazar said.
+“The NTSB would like to extend condolences to the families and friends who are affected by this accident,” Salazar said.
 “We’ll be here most of the day today and all day tomorrow to gather factual evidence out of the scene.
 We’re also conducting interviews.
 So if there’s anyone out there who may have information they feel is important to the investigation, please contact the NTSB at [email protected]” or call the Grand County Sheriff’s Office, he said.

 Officials are gathering information about weather and other conditions at the time of the crash.
 A black box or other recording devices from the plane will be examined, Salazar said.